eea/eea.notifications/README.md

 Add `eea.notifications` in your buildout.
 Don't forget to Activate it.
-Also activate `eea.rabbitmq.plone` else you will receive `KeyError: 'Interface eea.rabbitmq.plone.rabbitmq.IRabbitMQClientSettings defines a field username, for which there is no record.'`
+Also activate `eea.rabbitmq.plone` else you will receive `KeyError: 'Interface eea.rabbitmq.plone.rabbitmq.IRabbitMQClientSettings defines a field username, for which there is no record.'` when trying to set RabbitMQ.

 #### Administator sets content rules to ping RabbitMQ on content changes.